 Electrical appliances in Germany operate on a 220-volt current, which means that appliances designed for 100 volts will burn out.
-Except for radios, electrical shavers and other appliances that may already be adapted for 220 volts, you will need an adapter.
-German wall sockets are designed for two round-prong plugs as opposed to the flat-prong type customary in some countries.
+Unless your device is already suited for 220 volts, you will need to bring an adapter.
+German wall sockets are also designed for two round-prong plugs as opposed to the flat-prong type customary in some countries, which would also require an adapter.
 You can order cable adapters online or look at local electronic or department stores.